swarve/ayearlessordinary.com/_posts/2015-05-07-san-cristobal-guatemala.md

 ## Antigua

-After our 5 days off blissing out were over we headed on short shuttle to Antigua where we stayed for over a week learning Spanish and climbing Volcan Acatenango (more in next blog post about the climb).
+After our 5 days of blissing out were over we headed on short shuttle to Antigua where we stayed for over a week learning Spanish and climbing Volcan Acatenango (more in next blog post about the climb).

 <figure class="half">
 <a href="../images/IMG_6527.jpg"><img src="../images/IMG_6527.jpg" alt=""></a>